AdaCore/spark2014/lrm/source/packages.rst

     * See also section :ref:`generic_hlrs`.

+.. todo:: The consistency rules will be updated as the
+          model for volatile variables is defined.

 .. todo: If it ends up being possible to refine null abstract state, then refinements of such
          state could appear in refined globals statements, though they would need to have mode in out.